Full Article

 Sources of Magnesium

-Your body absorbs between one-third and one-half of the magnesium you consume.
+Your body absorbs between thirty to forty percent of the magnesium you consume.
 Foods rich in magnesium include green leafy vegetables, whole grains, legumes, nuts, seeds, and halibut.
-While a healthy varied diet should provide you with all the magnesium you need, most people in the Western world don't consume enough magnesium.
+While a healthy, varied diet should provide you with all the magnesium you need, most people in the Western world don’t consume enough magnesium.
 While low blood magnesium levels are common, clinical magnesium deficiency is rare in the industrialized world.
+[3]

 Magnesium Deficiency